Merci-chao/userChrome.js/README.md

 - This script needs to override the tab functions of Firefox and requires [`security.allow_unsafe_dangerous_privileged_evil_eval`](https://bugzilla.mozilla.org/show_bug.cgi?id=1958232) to be enabled on Firefox 139+ for this purpose.
 The said setting is enabled automatically once you are applying this script, and it requires a manual disabling through `about:config` after disabling or removing the script.
 Please note that and use this script with understanding.

 - This script is more like a meticulous tab extension than a simple multi-row tweak.
 It consolidates thousands of lines of logic and styling into a single file, yet remains as manageable as a typical script.
 It is a hardcore implementation built with perfection and performance in mind.
-The number of lines is never a concern during development — just as Tab Mix Plus could never be achieved with only a few hundred lines of half‑baked code.
+The number of lines is never a concern during development — just as Tab Mix Plus could never be achieved with only a few hundred lines of code.
 However, if you prefer something with coding that is simple and fully understandable — providing a stronger sense of safety — this may not be your favorite choice.

 - Always use scripts and files from sources you trust.